 she was getting headaches and everything was blurry.

 The doctor did his eye exam and again her eyes measured perfectly.
 I left there just feeling defeated.
 What was I supposed to do now?!
 A half hour later, I got a phone call from the eye doctor asking if I could bring my daughter back in for further testing.
-The doctor really just wanted to do this for us.

-Finally after four to five years, we had answers!
+Finally after four or five years, we had answers!
 My daughter was being diagnosed with Stargardts and we began to get our retinal specialist appointments in order.
 I went into the retinal specialist appointment with very little knowledge of Stargardts.
 All I had read on google was that my daughter could go blind.
 That was enough for me to read.

-At the specialist, they did some testing, and it was confirmed my daughter did in fact have Stargardts.
+At the specialist they did some testing, and it was confirmed my daughter did in fact have Stargardts.

 At that time, there wasn’t really anything that could be done other than monitoring her progression.
 I left that appointment relieved that we finally had an answer, yet insanely sad and just worried.
-In the back of my mind all I kept thinking about was, “My daughter could go blind.”
+In the back of my mind all I kept thinking was, “My daughter could go blind.”
 I wasn’t thinking of anything else.

 Since my daughter’s diagnosis, we have come to the realization that these are the cards that we have been dealt.
 So, it is up to us how we play these cards.
 This past year my daughter became the youth chair for the Foundation Fighting Blindness, and I am the Vice President of Foundation Fighting Blindness Michigan’s East Chapter.
 Our main goal is to provide access and local resources to help those fighting a blinding retinal disease.
 We also fight and raise money to end blinding diseases.